-“We want to facilitate the creation of a community of female cardiology trainees and consultants across the UK,” she said.
-“In addition, the BCS is creating a dedicated ‘Women in Cardiology Chapter’ devoted to dealing with issues that are of concern to its members,” she said.
-“We are keen to enable a professional network for women in cardiology at a regional level to advocate for professional needs and development for women in the specialty.”
-An executive committee formed from BCS and other affiliated groups will oversee these initiatives.
-Other developments will see online resources expanded, mentorship and leadership training for women within the specialty made available and a working group established to offer support for women working in cardiology women who are pregnant or considering starting a family.
-“BCS is firmly committed to improving gender inequity within our specialty,” Dobson concluded.
+Dobson acknowledged that making a difference for women is ‘a tall order’.
+The initiatives include engaging with students and junior doctors at an early stage by developing ways to attract women into cardiology; providing better information; supporting women in cardiology by championing changes in working practice that promote equity.
+‘We want to facilitate the creation of a community of female cardiology trainees and consultants across the UK,’ Dobson underlined.
+‘In addition, the BCS is creating a dedicated Women in Cardiology Chapter devoted to dealing with issues that are of concern to its members.
+We’re keen to enable a professional network for women in cardiology at a regional level to advocate for professional needs and development for women in the specialty.’

+An executive committee formed from BCS and affiliated groups will oversee these initiatives.
+Other developments will see online resources expand, mentorship and leadership training for women within the specialty made available and a working group established to offer support for women working in cardiology and those who are pregnant or considering starting a family.

-'Women in Focus' at ECR
+Video • 'Women in Focus' at ECR

 Women continue to lead a rather marginal existence in medicine.
 Although there are now more female than male medical students, professorships and directorships are almost exclusively held by men.
 This imbalance was addressed with the lecture series ‘Women in Focus’ at the 2019 European Congress of Radiology (ECR).

 A “radical approach” is needed

 BCS President Simon Ray and immediate-past President Dr Sarah Clarke, who chaired the session, have a strong interest in the subject.
 Clarke remarked that she was particularly keen to lose the title of ‘the only female president in the society’s history’, inferring she would like to see another woman in the post before long.